sst/guide/_chapters/create-an-iam-user.md

 ![Added IAM User Screenshot](/assets/iam-user/added-iam-user.png)

 Take a note of the **Access key ID** and **Secret access key**.
-We will be needing this later.
+We will be needing this in the next chapter.

 ![IAM User Credentials Screenshot](/assets/iam-user/iam-user-credentials.png)

-The concept of IAM pops up very frequently when working with AWS services.
-So it is worth taking a better look at what IAM is and how it can help us secure our serverless setup.
+Now let's configure our AWS CLI so we can deploy our applications from our command line.